0

 A lack of vitamin A can impact many bodily functions, but focus on one symptom you might be surprised by: dry eyes.
 Vitamin A deficiency can cause dry eyes and other symptoms such as sinus issues and sleep apnea.

-This link between eye health and nutrition shows how interconnected our bodies are - each system influencing another, creating a symphony of biochemical reactions to keep us alive.
+This link between eye health and nutrition shows how interconnected our bodies are—each system influencing another, creating a symphony of biochemical reactions that keep us alive.

 The Connection Between Dry Eyes and Vitamin A Deficiency